baonguyen1312/WebScraping/README.md

 # WebScraping
-Collect film data from a table on a website using BeautifulSoup
+Collect the data from a table on a website using requests and BeautifulSoup